carpentries/instructor-training/episodes/01-welcome.md

 :::::::::::::::::::::::::::::::::::::::instructor
-If on zoom, ensure that captions are turned on
+In an online workshop, ensure that captions are turned on.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::